 The Blackburn offers free parking.
 It’s about five minutes from the center of town.
 You can walk or bike if you don’t mind crossing busy roads.

-if you would prefer to drive street parking in town didn’t seem difficult and there is a public garage that’s near everything.
+if you would prefer to drive, street parking in town didn’t seem difficult and there is a public garage that’s near everything.

-Downtown’s Stonewall Jackson Hotel
+Downtown’s Hotel 24 South

 If you bring a car you’ll use the public garage, which is connected to the hotel.